 Asthma control means the extent to which the effects of asthma can be seen in the patient, or have been reduced or removed by treatment.
-Asthma control has two domains: symptom control (previously called 'current clinical control') and risk factors for future poor outcomes.
+Asthma control has two domains: symptom control and risk factors for future poor outcomes.
+Questionnaires like Asthma Control Test and Asthma Control Questionnaire assess only symptom control.